Alex Vincent (actor)

 Alexander Vincent LoScialpo (born April 29, 1981) is an American actor, writer and sound engineer.
-He is known for his role as Andy Barclay in the Child's Play franchise, having played the character in Child's Play (1988), Child's Play 2 (1990), Curse of Chucky (2013), Cult of Chucky (2017) and again for the Syfy/USA Network television series Chucky in 2021.
+He is known for his role as Andy Barclay in the Child's Play franchise, having played the character in Child's Play (1988), Child's Play 2 (1990), Curse of Chucky (2013), Cult of Chucky (2017) and again for the Syfy/USA Network television series Chucky (2021-2024).

 Early life

 Vincent was born April 29, 1981, in Newark, New Jersey and raised in Maywood, New Jersey.
 He graduated in 1999 from Hackensack High School.
+He is of Italian and one quarter Irish descent.

 Career

-At the age of 5, his desire to start acting happened when he saw his neighbor on television, he went to her agent and scored in several commercials.
-In 1988, he landed the role of Andy Barclay in Child's Play after competing against hundreds in NYC and LA, and ultimately 2 other kids his age.
-He got the role after refusing to swear in front of his mother while reading some lines.
-After playing it off like he forgot the lines, he impressed the producers and landed the role.
+Vincent's desire for acting began at the age of five, when he saw his neighbor on television.
+He went to her agent and was able to get parts in several commercials.
+In 1987, he auditioned for the role of "Andy Barclay" in Child's Play.
+He competed against hundreds of boys, which was then narrowed down to Vincent and two other kids his age.
+During auditioning, he refused to swear in front of his mother.
+He impressed the producers and landed the role.

 He is the owner and producer at AV Productions Recording Studio and Production Company in Clearwater, Florida.